silaspe/maths/docs/rand.md

 .

-I hope you have a good Friday!
+I hope you have a good Friday! $1900$ Lines.

+.

+I hope you have a good Saturday!